TriBITSPub/TriBITS/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 4) Configure the TriBITS project enabling the new empty package ``<packageName>``.

-5) Incrementally add the subpackages as described in `How to Add a new TriBITS Subpackage`_, filling out the various ``CMakeLists.txt`` files defining libraries, executables, tests and examples.
+5) Incrementally add the subpackages as described in `How to add a new TriBITS Subpackage`_, filling out the various ``CMakeLists.txt`` files defining libraries, executables, tests and examples.

 Once the new SE packages are defined, downstream SE packages can define dependencies on these.

-How to Add a new TriBITS Subpackage
+How to add a new TriBITS Subpackage
 -----------------------------------

-Given an existing top-level TriBITS package that is already broken down into subpackages (see `How to Add a new TriBITS Package with Subpackages`_), adding a new subpackage does not require changing any project-level or repository-level files.
+Given an existing top-level TriBITS package that is already broken down into subpackages (see `How to add a new TriBITS Package with Subpackages`_), adding a new subpackage does not require changing any project-level or repository-level files.
 One only needs to add the declaration for the new subpackages in its parent's `<packageDir>/cmake/Dependencies.cmake`_ file then